kuiperzone/PupNet-Deploy/README.md

 If you are using the AppImage deployment of PupNet, add it to your path and consider renaming the AppImage file to `pupnet` so that the instructions below will match your system.

+### AppImage Out of the Box ###
-Out of the box, PupNet can create AppImages on Linux and Zip files on all platforms.
-In order to build other deployments, you must first install the appropriate third-party builder tool against which PupNet will call.
+Out of the box, PupNet can create AppImages on Linux and Zip files on all platforms. **There is no need to install any AppImage tools therefore.** In order to build other deployments, however, you must first install the appropriate third-party builder tool against which PupNet will call.

 ### Flatpaks on Linux ###
 PupNet requires `flatpak` and `flatpak-builder`.
 It will also be necessary to install a flatpak platform SDK and runtime.
-As appropriate:
+As appropriate, use:

     sudo dnf install flatpak flatpak-builder